Back

 Smart Budget Dashboard

-• Category breakdown — venue 40%, catering 25%, photography 10% with market benchmark comparisons
+• Category breakdown — venue 40%, catering 25%, photography 10% with market benchmarks

 MyPlanner budget dashboard showing ₪150,000 budget calculator and payment tracking